Suksii/CV/README.md

 # CV Project

 ## About
-This project allows users to view, download, and print a Curriculum Vitae (CV).
+This project allows users to view, download, and print a Curriculum Vitae (CV).<br/>
 This project aims to simplify the job search process for Frontend Web Developers.

 ## Features